 A soulful singer-songwriter who spent years in the background before his provocative mega-hit 'Blurred Lines' catapulted him to global, controversial fame.

-Robin Thicke lived music long before he became a household name.
-The son of actor Alan Thicke and actress Gloria Loring, he was a behind-the-scenes talent for years, writing and producing for artists like Christina Aguilera and Usher.
-His own early albums were smooth, blue-eyed soul affairs that earned him a dedicated R&B audience but not pop superstardom.
-That all changed explosively in 2013 with 'Blurred Lines,' a disco-funk track with Pharrell Williams that became a inescapable summer anthem and one of the best-selling singles of all time.
+Robin Thicke co-wrote and produced 'Blurred Lines' with Pharrell Williams, a disco-funk track that became one of the best-selling singles of all time in 2013.
+The son of actor Alan Thicke and actress Gloria Loring, he spent years writing and producing for artists like Christina Aguilera and Usher.
+His own early albums were smooth, blue-eyed soul affairs that earned a dedicated R&B audience.
 The song's success was shadowed by a high-profile copyright lawsuit and debates over its lyrics.
-The whirlwind defined his public image, but Thicke's career is broader: a skilled pianist with a velvety voice, he has navigated the music industry's shifts, personal challenges, and the weight of a monster hit to continue making music on his own terms.
+A skilled pianist with a velvety voice, Thicke has navigated the music industry's shifts and personal challenges to continue making music on his own terms.

 1965–1980